 Lily Trager’s transformational study abroad program set her career path toward Impact Investing.

-Thirteen years ago, as a student of Bates College, Trager, now Morgan Stanley’s director of Investing with Impact, was studying anthropology in Madagascar.
+As a student of Bates College, Trager, now Morgan Stanley’s Managing Director, Head of Investing with Impact for Morgan Stanley Wealth Management, was studying anthropology in Madagascar.
 There, she met several women entrepreneurs who “had essentially no access to capital and little, if any, formal education but had managed to start their own businesses,” she recalls.
 One started with a single room for rent, expanded with multiple guest houses for tourists, was able to send her son to private school, and eventually became committed to civic work as a local politician.
 “With ingenuity and entrepreneurial spirit, she completely transformed her life,” says Trager.
 “I saw how business success could transform the future of one family and wanted to help more people to achieve this.”

 But from that transformational moment studying in Madagascar, Trager knew “anthropology was not right for me” and that she wanted to “explore the intersection of business and doing good in the world—for your family, your community and globally.”
 That’s when she devoted herself to Investing with Impact, which she describes as “helping to connect investors to opportunities that generate financial returns as well as positive environmental and social impact.”